profvanselow/MavenDeployFXdb/README.md

  1. Create META-INF folder containing MANIFEST.MF file in resources folder.
  2. Add `Main-Class: Main` to MANIFEST.MF.
 If Main is in a package you would write `Main-Class: package_name.Main`
- 3. Use the Maven tab | Lifecycle | install to create the executable jar in the project's *target* folder
+ 3. Use the Maven tab | Lifecycle | install to create the executable jar in the project's *target* folder.
+ 4. Run the executable jar to create the database and its folder.
- 4. Use the database tab to connect to the database.
+ 5. Use the database tab to connect to the database.
 Use SQL to create and populate tables.
 The SQL used in this project: [HR SQL](https://drive.google.com/open?id=1sA3knK6-MF13_yZ_xnemz0Dv0ieusTxO) This needs to be done again because it is a different database which actually makes it easier to do testing within IntelliJ since it is not the deployed database.
+Disconnect from database within IntelliJ.
- 5. The executable jar and resources folder allow the program to run outside of the IDE!
+ 6. The executable jar and resources folder allow the program to run outside of the IDE!